 Figure 1-2.
-Sequential Storage Versus Clustering by manu\code column list columns together in the same cluster. cluster-key column list is one or more columns that provide a logical order for the TEXT or BYTE columns.
+Sequential Storage Versus Clustering by manu\code column list is one or more logically related TEXT or BYTE data columns from a table.
+You want to store these columns together in the same cluster. cluster-key column list is one or more columns that provide a logical order for the TEXT or BYTE columns.
 The cluster-key columns must be from the same table as the TEXT or BYTE data columns.